PrefectHQ/prefect/docs/concepts/deployments.md

 !!! note "Editing deployment.yaml"
     Note the big **DO NOT EDIT** comment in your deployment's YAML: In practice, anything above this block can be freely edited _before_ running `prefect deployment apply` to create the deployment on the API.

-    That said, we recommend editing most of these fields in the Prefect UI for convenience.
+    We recommend editing most of these fields from the CLI or Prefect UI for convenience.

 ## Create a deployment